Healing from Trauma: Personalised PTSD Treatment

 PTSD often develops from:

 You can develop PTSD after a single traumatic event or a series of events.
-For example, you might have been in a single car accident that leaves trauma or experienced more than one natural disaster.
+For example, you might have been in a single car accident that leaves trauma or experienced more than one natural disaster. rom:

 It’s completely natural to experience fear after experiencing traumatic events, but gradually, these feelings should improve.
 If your symptoms last for one month or longer and worsen, you should consider seeking a professional evaluation at the nearest office of Marc DeLuca, MD.